atodoro1/nixos/README.md

 # My NixOS Config

-Personal NixOS setup managed as a Nix flake, with system config.
+Personal NixOS setup managed as a Nix flake with Home Manager.

 ## Structure